ElvaHardwick/Obedientiae-ex-Machina-Docs/application_api.md

 Anser to the previous linked message, containing only the current overall flag status.

+## Battery

+### SET_STANDARD_DRAIN

+This linked message will add the quantity indicated in the message parameter from the battery capacity in a periodic manner.
+Note that quantity can be negative.
+The data identifies the source of this "drain" and replaces any previous value it had.

+### CHARGE

+This linked message will add the amount specified in the message parameter to the current capacity of the battery, just one time.
+Note that the quantity can be negative.

+### GET_BATTERY_STATUS

+This linked message is used to request the battery status, which is reported with [MESSAGEID_BATTERY_STATUS](#battery_status)

+### BATTERY_STATUS

+This is a linked message sent when there is a relatively significant change in the battery capacity or when requested via [MESSAGEID_GET_BATTERY_STATUS](#get_battery_status).
+The message parameter contains a list of three elements.
+The first one is an integer which indicates the current capacity, the second one is another integer which indicates the maximum capacity and the third one is a float which indicates the percentage (between 0 and 1) of battery.

 <div class="top-marker"><a href="#a-title">Top</a></div>
 # Menus
 ## MESSAGEID\_APPLICATION\_MENU\_OPEN and MESSAGEID\_APPLICATION\_MENU\_HANDLE\_INPUT